wangwenbo26/CDTFusion/README.md

 # CDTFusion
-# README

 ## Dataset
-The dataset is organized in the following hierarchical structure:
+The dataset is organized in the following structure:
 ```
 datasets/
 ├── fmb/